 - Inconsistent explanations: If the staff offers inconsistent or implausible explanations for a resident's injuries or condition, it may indicate abuse.

-Who Is Responsible for Physical Abuse in New Mexico Nursing Homes?
+Who Is Responsible for Physical Abuse in Nursing Homes?

 Nursing home staff members, medical professionals, visitors, and other parties are generally liable for any physical abuse they perpetrate.
 Additionally, however, nursing homes must provide a safe, healthy environment and quality care to their residents.
 This includes implementing reasonable efforts to proactively prevent and stop any type of abuse.
 Therefore, facilities can also become liable for physical abuse perpetrated by staff or other residents if they fail to facilitate a safe environment or sufficiently address reports of misconduct.
 Understaffing a facility, overworking employees, undertraining staff, and ignoring reports of mistreatment are all actions that can potentially make a nursing home liable for physical abuse.